After decades of silence, the Eastern Shore begins to reckon with its difficult history.

 Wallace now works at Sumner Hall, which reopened as a museum and education space in 2014 after decades of disrepair, and through relationships made there, he helped design two street murals in support of racial justice this summer, just around the corner on the town’s main thoroughfare.

-“At the time, murals were popping up in other states, and I thought it was pretty cool we were going down that path,” says Wallace, 23.
+“At the time, murals were popping up in other states, and I thought it was pretty cool that we were going down that path,” says Wallace, 23.
 “It was a good way of starting the conversation.
 Everyone can interpret art on their own time.
 Though I was a little surprised by the initial pushback.”

-He’s referring to the three-hour meeting in August, where members of Chestertown’s majority white council were hesitant to adopt the murals— one in the heart of the historic downtown to read “Black Lives Matter,” and a second, four blocks north in the Black neighborhood of Uptown, stating “We Can’t Breathe.”
+He’s referring to the three-hour meeting in August, where members of Chestertown’s majority-white council were hesitant to adopt the murals— one in the heart of the historic downtown to read “Black Lives Matter,” and a second, four blocks north in the Black neighborhood of Uptown, stating “We Can’t Breathe.”

 Cemetery behind St. Stephens A.M.E.
 Church in Unionville.

 The mayor cited concerns such as potential legal exposure, long-term maintenance, and the possibility of vandalism.
-(Threats did roll in from a Facebook group called the Kent Island Patriots in Queen Anne’s County.
+(Threats did roll in from a Facebook group called the Kent Island Patriots in nearby Queen Anne’s County.
 “I’ve got some big fat tires I’ve been waiting to burn off,” said one member.)
 Meanwhile, some residents felt the effort was little more than white guilt from the town’s many liberal retirees.
-In the end, after a slew of public comments, both were unanimously approved, adding the tagline “Chestertown Unites Against Racism” to each.
+But in the end, after a slew of public comments, both were unanimously approved, adding the tagline “Chestertown Unites Against Racism” to each.

 Where the downtown mural is now painted, High Street follows leafy brick sidewalks past Georgian- style homes with historic bronze plaques before ending at the Chester River, a bustling slave port until as late as 1770.
-Over the next nearly two centuries, like elsewhere on the Shore, the legacy of slavery would take on new forms, like segregated restaurants, theaters, schools, and hospitals, with Blacks and whites still living in separate silos across the county.
+Over the next nearly two centuries, like elsewhere on the Shore, the legacy of slavery would take on new forms, like segregated restaurants, theaters, schools, and hospitals, with Blacks and whites still living in separate silos across the county today.

-Much of the old African-American neighborhoods have succumbed to gentrification or been replaced by affordable housing, but the Bethel A.M.E. and Janes United Methodist churches, past which Freedom Riders marched in 1962, are still anchors, both with roots to the 1800s.
+Much of the old African-American neighborhoods have succumbed to gentrification or been replaced by affordable housing, but the Bethel A.M.E. and Janes United Methodist churches, past which Freedom Riders marched in 1962, are still anchors, with roots to the 1800s.

 “This is a place where, in the face of all of this systemic oppression, African-American communities were able to build churches, businesses, schools—and those legacies still exist to this day,” says Nugent of Washington College, where he is also director of Chesapeake Heartland, an African-American humanities project in collaboration with the Smithsonian’s National Museum of African American History and Culture.
 “One is hard-pressed to find that type of deep-rooted legacy, dating back to the 1600s, elsewhere across the United States.”

 “African-American history on the Eastern Shore has been channeled through a few singular heroes, but that larger, complex, more nuanced story has not been fully recognized,” says Nugent.
-“Douglass and Tubman were geniuses, but they were also members of communities, and their success in so many ways came out of the men and women who grew those networks, which brings out something much more interesting.
+“Douglass and Tubman were geniuses, but they were also members of communities, and their success in so many ways came out of the other men and women who grew those networks, which brings out a notion that’s much more interesting.
 Not just that these two incredible people rose, but the shoulders of giants that they stood on.”

 Images from the Chesapeake Heartland digital archive.